 McGarvey’s Saloon and Oyster Bar was conceived by Air Force Captain Michael Ashford (Retired) in the summer of 1974.
 In fact, the name “McGarvey” itself comes from his grandmother’s maiden name.
 Capt.
 Ashford instituted many of the reasons we love McGarvey’s so much from: the turn-of the century décor, to our fresh selection on the raw bar menu, and the large ficus growing out of the floor of our Oyster Bar.

-After 41 years, Captain Ashford sold the beloved bar to three Naval Academy graduates: Kevin Havens, Jim MacLaughlin, and Chris Hannan.
+After 41 years, Captain Ashford sold the beloved bar to three Naval Academy midshipmen: Kevin Havens, Jim MacLaughlin, and Chris Hannan.
 The three have no intentions of making changes to McGarvey’s.
 As Captain Ashford so eloquently puts it, “it takes three Navy guys to do what one Air Force guy did.”
 Kevin, Jim, and Chris are working hard to continue making McGarvey’s a wonderful experience from first time visitors to born and bred Annapolitans.

 Whether sipping on a first legal drink, falling in love, or mourning lost loved ones, McGarvey’s has a special place in the hearts of many.
 So, stop by for lunch, dinner, or just an Aviator Lager to share your memories with us and start new ones.
 McGarvey’s continues to be an Annapolis tradition for years to come.